 On behalf of Warrington, our Mayor Cllr Maureen Creaghan, sends sincere condolences to Her Majesty The Queen and the Royal Family, following the death of HRH The Duke of Edinburgh, Prince Philip.
 Read the Mayor's full statement.

 Coronavirus (COVID-19) is an illness that can affect your lungs and airways.

-We are working with local NHS organisations, Public Health England and NHS England, taking guidance from Government and the World Health Organisation, to monitor progress and delay the spread of the virus.
+We are working with local NHS organisations, Public Health England and NHS England, taking guidance from Government and the World Health Organisation, to monitor progress.
 The situation is under constant review and we are doing all we can to protect the public.

 Advice and guidance:

-- To find out more about the virus and how to protect yourself, visit nhs.uk/coronavirus
+- To find out more about the virus, symptoms, and how to protect yourself, visit nhs.uk/coronavirus

-- To find out about the number of cases, risk level in the UK, and what the Government is doing about the virus, visit the gov.uk website.
+- To find out about the number of cases, latest guidance, risk level in the UK, and what the government is doing about the virus, visit the gov.uk website.

-Public Health England has published guidance for health professionals and a range of other clinical and non-clinicial settings, visit the guidance section on the gov.uk website for more information.
+Public Health England has published guidance for the public, health professionals and a range of other clinical and non-clinical settings, visit the guidance section on the gov.uk website for more information.